 Exams will consist of multiple choice, short answer questions and medium-length short essay questions.
-Questions on the exams will test knowledge and application of the student's knowledge
+Questions on the exams will test students' understanding and application of the topics covered in class.

-There will be two midterm exams in this course.
-Each exam will be closed book.
-The two midterms are not cumulative and will be taken in class.
-The final exam will be cumulative, closed-book, and closed-note.
+There will be one midterm exam and one final exam.
+Both will be closed book exams.
 The exact date and place for final examination will be announced later in the semester.